-The key assumptions concerning the future and other key sources of estimation are reviewed on an ongoing basis, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+The key assumptions concerning the future and other key sources of estimation uncertainty are reviewed on ongoing basis that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.

 The Company has based its assumptions and estimates on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
 Such changes are reflected in the financial statements in the period in which changes are made and, if material, their effects are disclosed in the notes to the financial statements.

-iii) Property, plant and equipment (Tangible Assets)
+iii) Property, plant and equipment (Tangible assets)

-Property, plant and equipment are stated at cost of acquisition including attributable interest and finance costs, if any, till the date of acquisition/ installation of the assets less accumulated depreciation and accumulated impairment losses, if any.
-Subsequent expenditure relating to Property, plant and equipment is capitalised only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+Property, plant and equipment are stated at cost of acquisition including attributable interest and finance costs, if any, till the date of acquisition/ installation of the assets less Property, plant and equipment are stated at cost of acquisition including annuative mineral and accumulated impairment losses, if any, till the date of acquisition in advantage accumulated depreciation and accumulated inspiralised only when it is probable that fulure economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 All other repairs and maintenance costs are charged to the Statement of Profit and Loss as incurred.
 The cost and related accumulated depreciation are eliminated from the financial statements, either on disposal or when retired from active use and the resultant gain or loss are recognised in the Statement of Profit and Loss.